logo

 Abstract

-This paper reports a direct synthesis of acetic acid (CH3COOH) solely from methane (CH4) via photochemical conversion without additional reagents.
-This is achieved using a PdO/Pd-WO3 heterointerface nanocomposite, where CH4 is dissociated into methyl groups on Pd sites, and oxygen from PdO facilitates carbonyl formation.
-The methyl and carbonyl groups undergo a cascade reaction to generate an acetyl precursor, subsequently converting to CH3COOH.
-A production rate of 1.5 mmol gpd⁻¹ h⁻¹ and selectivity of 91.6% toward CH3COOH were achieved in a photochemical flow reactor.
+Oxidative carbonylation of methane is an appealing approach to the synthesis of acetic acid but is limited by the demand for additional reagents.
+Here, we report a direct synthesis of CH3COOH solely from CH4 via photochemical conversion without additional reagents.
+This is made possible through the construction of the PdO/Pd-WO3 heterointerface nanocomposite containing active sites for CH4 activation and C–C coupling.
+In situ characterizations reveal that CH4 is dissociated into methyl groups on Pd sites while oxygen from PdO is responsible for carbonyl formation.
+The cascade reaction between the methyl and carbonyl groups generates an acetyl precursor which is subsequently converted to CH3COOH.
+Remarkably, a production rate of 1.5 mmol gpd−1 h−1 and selectivity of 91.6% toward CH3COOH is achieved in a photochemical flow reactor.
+This work provides insights into intermediate control via material design and opens an avenue to conversion of CH4 to oxygenates.

 Publisher